T his may look like a basket filled with burned tennis balls but the contents have nothing to do with courts, rackets or athletic shoes.

 Actually, mom and I ended up cutting our forest venture short after hearing gunshots (deer hunters) that seemed a little too close for comfort.

-Now it's time to break the husk away from the delicious jewel buried deep inside.
+Let’s break away the husk to expose the jewel buried inside.

 So much husk for such a small but valuable nut.

-It's worth it.
-You just have to keep peeling away one nut at a time.
+You just have to keep peeling a little at a time.

 OK, I had to throw another photo of Mom's fab hat in here.